-The frequencies determined this way for neutron star mergers and collapsars/hypernovae or neutron star - black hole merger are therefore comparable with the ones discussed in the first paragraphs of this subsection in relation to Fig.\ref{fig:farouqFeH}.
-It has to be considered that the derivation of these numbers was based on taking at face value the production masses of the model simulations, which clearly have to be taken with large uncertainties.
-The present discussion came to the conclusion that the occurrence frequencies determined in the previous subsection, just based on reproducing the total amount of r-process ejecta, is also consistent with the metallicities at which they occur in Galactic evolution, assuming the required floor of Fe ejecta from preceding CCSNe.
-Now we still have to verify whether this is also consistent with the timing of events in Galactic evolution models.
-The main question is at what metallicity r-process Eu of the rarer events (neutron star mergers and collapsars or neutron star black hole mergers) shows up.
+The frequencies determined in this manner for neutron star mergers and collapsars/hypernovae or neutron star - black hole mergers are, therefore, comparable to the ones discussed in reference to Fig.\ref{fig:farouqFeH}, when considering the working hypothesis in the first paragraph of this subsection.
+It should be noted that the derivation of these numbers was based on taking at face value the production masses of the model simulations, which clearly have to be taken with large uncertainties.
+In addition, the typical [Eu/Fe] ratios for limited-r, r-I, and r-II stars utilized here are taken from an almost continuous spectrum seen e.g. in the left part of Fig.\ref{fig:EuFeSr} or also in Fig.3 of \cite{Saraf.ea:2023} and Figs.6 and 8 of \cite{Saraf.ea:2025}.
+The present discussion leads to the conclusion that the occurrence frequencies of different types of events, indicated in the previous subsection and the present subsubsection, are consistent with reproducing the total amount of r-process ejecta, as well as demonstrating specific abundance patterns at related metallicities in Galactic evolution.
+This in turn implies a required floor of Fe ejecta from the preceding CCSNe.
+We still have to verify whether this is also consistent with the timing of events in Galactic evolution models.
+The main question is at what metallicity does r-process Eu from the rarer events (neutron star mergers and collapsars or neutron star-black hole mergers) appear.

-It should also be clarified why we suggested neutron star mergers to be responsible for r-I stars and collapsars/hypernovae and/or neutron star - black hole mergers to be responsible for r-II star patterns, besides having similar distributions just among the heavy r-process elements.
-One obvious reason would be that the latter produce up to a factor of 10 times larger amounts of Eu that show up then in the higher [Eu/Fe] ratios.
-This also allows that they have similar occurrence frequencies as neutron star mergers, as a result of the required Fe additions from preceding "regular" CCSNe.
-Another point is that a good fraction of r-II stars show actinide boost abundance patterns, apparently predicted by neutron star - black simulations \citep{Wanajo.Fujibayashi.ea:2024}.
+It should also be noted why we suggested neutron star mergers to be responsible for r-I stars and collapsars/hypernovae, and/or neutron star - black hole mergers to be responsible for r-II star patterns, showing in general similar distributions solely among the heavy r-process elements.
+One obvious reason would be that the latter produce up to a factor of 5 times larger amounts of Eu, leading to higher [Eu/Fe] ratios.
+Another point is that a good fraction of r-II stars show actinide boost abundance patterns, apparently predicted by neutron star - black hole simulations \citep{Wanajo.Fujibayashi.ea:2024}.